New York Friars Club: Early years: 1904–1950

-Between 1998 and 2002, the club's roasts were aired on Comedy Central, which then began organizing its own annual roasts.

-Current location
+Clubhouse era (1957–2024)

-The Friars Club moved into its current headquarters in 1957, an English Renaissance mansion built for Speyer & Company investment banker Martin Erdmann by architects Alfredo S. G. Taylor and Levi in 1908.
+The Friars Club moved into a permanent headquarters in 1957, in an English Renaissance mansion built for Speyer & Company investment banker Martin Erdmann by architects Alfredo S. G. Taylor and Levi in 1908.
+In 2013, the New York City Landmarks Preservation Commission proposed designating the Martin Erdmann House as a New York City landmark.
+The clubhouse was designated as a landmark in November 2016.

 Friars Club roasts were first televised in the late 1960s, first as part of the Kraft Music Hall series.
 From 1998 to 2002, Comedy Central broadcast the roasts.

-In 1999, Cinemax aired Let Me In, I Hear Laughter: A Salute to the Friars Club directed by Dean Ward.
-It featured previously unseen footage of roasts and interviews with Friars such as Milton Berle, Buddy Hackett, Sid Caesar, Steve Allen, Henny Youngman, Jeffrey Ross, Larry King, Ed McMahon, and Phyllis Diller.

-In 2008, the Friars Club began a stand-up comedy competition, "So You Think You Can Roast!?"
-On October 24 of that year, the winner performed at the Friars Club roast of Matt Lauer.
-The inaugural Friars Club Comedy Film Festival was held in September 2009, opening with the American premiere of the Coen Brothers' A Serious Man.

-In 2013, the New York City Landmarks Preservation Commission proposed designating the Martin Erdmann House as a New York City landmark.
-The clubhouse was designated as a landmark on November 22, 2016.
+Comedy Central then began organizing its own annual roasts.

+On June 30, 1988, the club approved Liza Minnelli, after she applied for regular membership, and after the club’s board of governors changed its constitution to allow female members.
+The club’s board of governors also elected Barbara Sinatra, Lucille Ball, Carol Burnett, Eydie Gorme, Barbra Streisand, Elizabeth Taylor, Dinah Shore, Phyllis Diller and Martha Raye, to honorary membership.

+Financial issues and sale of clubhouse

+In 2021, the Friar's Club trademark lapsed, and was subsequently cancelled.
+In May 2023, it was reported that the club was facing foreclosure on the Martin Erdmann House due to a building flood, the COVID-19 pandemic, and financial irregularities.
+In October 2024, a foreclosure auction was scheduled for the building; the auction was later rescheduled for November.
+The Erdmann House was sold that December for $17.2 million.

 Organization

-Frederick F. Schrader is credited with suggesting "Friars" as the organization's name.
-Following the theme, their monthly newsletter is the Epistle.
-Officers of the Club (as distinct from the Friars Foundation) are given monastic titles: Larry King was the dean, Freddie Roman was the Dean Emeritus.
-Jerry Lewis was the Abbot, named in 2006 during a roast in New York City.
+Officers of the club, as distinct from the Friars Foundation, are given monastic titles: In 2006, Larry King was the dean, Freddie Roman was the Dean Emeritus.
+Jerry Lewis was the Abbot, named during a roast in New York City.
 Previous abbots have included Alan King, Frank Sinatra, Ed Sullivan and George M. Cohan.

+Friars, Lambs, Players

-In the 1960s, the Friars Club, the Lambs Club, and the Players Club were often confused.
+In the 1960s, the Friars Club, the Lambs Club, and The Players were often confused.
 The columnist Earl Wilson put it this way in 1964: "Long ago a New Yorker asked the difference between the Lambs, Friars, and Players, since the membership was, at the time, predominantly from Broadway."
 It was left to "a wit believed to have been George S. Kaufman" to draw the distinction: "The Players are gentlemen trying to be actors, the Lambs are actors trying to be gentlemen, and the Friars are neither trying to be both."